olliwang/moui-hunter-example/README.md

 ## Build the Android target

-The `android` directory is the root of a normal Android Studio 3.0 project configured with Gradle and CMake build system.
-Thus you can simply build and run the app in Android Studio or through command line.
+The `android` directory is the root of an Android Studio project configured with Gradle and CMake build system.
+Thus you can simply build and run the app in Android Studio or through the `gradlew` command line.

+Tested with:

+* CMake 3.10.2 (minimum version required: 3.9.2)
+* Android Studio 3.2 Canary 4 (lower version may not work)
+* macOS High Sierra 10.13.2

+Before you build the app.

+* Appends `cmake.dir=<path-to-cmake>` to the generated `android/local.properties` file.
+* Updates `classpath 'com.android.tools.build:gradle:3.2.0-alpha04'` in
+  `android/build.gradle` to the actual Android Studio version you are using.